cvknage/cvknage/content/blog/01-raspberry-pi-headless-setup.md

 The easiest way to manage installing, upgrading, and removing software is using APT (Advanced Packaging Tool) from Debian.

-Before installing software, you should update your package list with `apt update` using this command:
+Before installing software, you should update your package list with <a href="https://manpages.debian.org/bullseye/apt/apt.8.en.html" target="_blank" class="code-doc">`apt update`</a> using this command:
 ```bash
 sudo apt update
 ```

-Next, `upgrade` all your installed packages to their latest versions with the following command:
+Next, <a href="https://manpages.debian.org/bullseye/apt/apt.8.en.html" target="_blank" class="code-doc">`upgrade`</a> all your installed packages to their latest versions with the following command:
 ```bash
 sudo apt full-upgrade
 ```
-Note that `full-upgrade` is used in preference to a simple `upgrade`, as it also picks up any dependency changes that may have been made.
+Note that <a href="https://manpages.debian.org/bullseye/apt/apt.8.en.html" target="_blank" class="code-doc">`full-upgrade`</a> is used in preference to a simple <a href="https://manpages.debian.org/bullseye/apt/apt.8.en.html" target="_blank" class="code-doc">`upgrade`</a>, as it also picks up any dependency changes that may have been made.

 <br/>